sebastian-weisshaar/Autodiff/README.md

 We demonstrate how to find the function value, Jacobian using reverse mode, and the partial derivative of $\frac{\partial f}{\partial x_1}$ using forward mode at point $x =[1,3,5]$ .

 In order to obtain the partial derivative (or direction derivative), the user must specify a seed vector.
 The seed vector must be of the same dimensions as the input vector.
+Specific to this example, to find the partial derivative with respect to $x_1$ the seed vector would be $[1,0,0].$

 ```Python
 import autodiff as AD